Team-BHP > Team-BHP Reviews > Official New Car Reviews

 2. What's the worst that one should be prepared for, in case of spare part unavailability ?
 And how much time would it usually take even to procure these parts (I'm assuming, from Korea)

-capnemo is offline
+capnemo is online now

 Old 22nd September 2023, 10:41 #581